bnb-chain/bnb-chain.github.io/docs/wallet_api.md

 sidebar_position: 2
 ---

-# BNB Wallet API
+# Binance Extension Wallet API

-BInance Extension Wallet injects a global API into websites visited by its users at `window.BinanceChain`.
+Binance Extension Wallet injects a global API into websites visited by its users at `window.BinanceChain`.

 This API specification borrows heavily from API MetaMask provided, considering the massive adoption.
 So Web3 site developers can easily connect their dApps with the Binance Extension Wallet.
 The APIs allow websites to request users' BNB Smart Chain addresses, read data from the blockchain the user is connected to, and prompt the users to sign messages and transactions.